This is why the topic of burnout is so important today

 Reason 4:

-Furthermore, the COVID-19 pandemic also had a significant impact on burnout rates, as many people were forced to work from home at that time.
+Additionally, the COVID-19 pandemic also had a significant impact on burnout rates, as many people were forced to work from home at that time.
 Often in isolation and without the usual support systems.
 This exacerbated feelings of stress and anxiety and often led to a blurring of the lines between work and home life.
 Because of this, many people have found it difficult to even separate themselves from work and truly relax once in a while.
 Even today, these thin boundaries between home office work and sustained relaxation are still present.